soelen/storybook-addon-rem/README.md

 ## Run and test addon locally

-run the build:watch proces:
+run the build:watch process:

 ```
 npm build:watch
 ```

 open a second terminal.
-Go to `examples/basic`.
+Go to `examples/basic`:

 ```
 cd example/basic/
 ```

-This is a plain storybook setup where this addon has been integrated.
+this is a plain storybook setup where this addon has been integrated.
 Install dependencies with

 ```
 npm i